FourFourTwo's 50 Biggest Derbies in the World: 20-11

 20. Arsenal vs Tottenham

 Compared to some derbies, this doesn’t really matter.
-It rarely decides a title: Spurs come and go from the top four, while Arsenal always finish third or fourth.
+It rarely decides a title: Spurs come and go from the top four, while Arsenal have often finished third or fourth.
 They’re not even that close: the four-mile gap means that the Emirates is closer to Waterloo than to White Hart Lane (with apologies to non-Londoners for that metropolitan reference).
 And Chelsea’s recent accretion of domestic and continental silverware means that neither can confidently claim to be the capital’s best club.

 However, it obviously matters a great deal.
 It’s London’s highest-profile derby, between two teams with millions of fans around the world.
 The teams first clashed in 1887 when Arsenal were still in Kent, but the rivalry cranked up several notches when Henry Norris moved his club from Woolwich to Holloway, and a whole heap more in 1919 when Norris’s politicking won Arsenal a controversial promotion that still rankles with the White Hart Lane diehards.
 The impending centenary of that decision, which confirmed Tottenham’s relegation despite the top flight’s expansion, will only restoke those flames for a new generation.